Arlo Technologies Inc. (ARLO) Shares Up Despite Recent Market Volatility

 Deutsche Bank gave a rating of “Buy” to ARLO, setting the target price at $4 in the report published on November 12th of the previous year.

-During the last 5 trading sessions, ARLO fell by -0.35%, which changed the moving average for the period of 200-days by -16.37% in comparison to the 20-day moving average, which settled at $5.21.
-In addition, Arlo Technologies Inc. saw 62.96% in overturn over a single year, with a tendency to cut further gains.
+During the last 5 trading sessions, ARLO rose by +15.68%, which changed the moving average for the period of 200-days by +3.98% in comparison to the 20-day moving average, which settled at $5.69.
+In addition, Arlo Technologies Inc. saw 78.63% in overturn over a single year, with a tendency to cut further gains.

 Insider Trading